 March 16, 2019: Anthony Comello, 24, of Staten Island, New York, was taken into custody for allegedly killing Francesco "Franky Boy" Cali, the reputed head of the infamous Gambino crime family.
 It marked the first mob boss murder in New York in 30 years, law enforcement officials told ABC News the murder may have stemmed from Comello's romantic relationship with a Cali family member.
 Court documents since filed in state court by Comello's defense attorney, Robert Gottlieb, said Comello suffers from mental defect and was a believer in the "conspiratorial fringe right-wing political group" QAnon.
 In addition, Gottlieb wrote: "Beginning with the election of President Trump in November 2016, Anthony Comello's family began to notice changes to his personality. … Mr. Comello became certain that he was enjoying the protection of President Trump himself, and that he had the president's full support.
 Mr. Comello grew to believe that several well-known politicians and celebrities were actually members of the Deep State, and were actively trying to bring about the destruction of America."
 Comello has been charged with one count of murder and two counts of criminal possession of a weapon.
 His trial is pending, and he has pleaded not guilty.

 April 5, 2019: The FBI arrested a 55-year-old man from upstate New York for allegedly threatening to kill Rep. Ilhan Omar, D-Minn., one of the first two Muslim women elected to the U.S. Congress.
 She is an outspoken critic of Trump, and Trump has frequently launched public attacks against her and three other female lawmakers of color.
 Two weeks before his arrest, Patrick Carlineo Jr. allegedly called Omar's office in Washington labeling the congresswoman a "terrorist" and declaring: "I'll put a bullet in her f----ing skull."
 When an FBI agent then traced the call to Carlineo and interviewed him, Carlineo "stated that he was a patriot, that he loves the President, and that he hates radical Muslims in our government," according to the FBI agent's summary of the interview.
 Federal prosecutors charged Carlineo with threatening to assault and murder a United States official.
-Carlineo is awaiting trial, although his defense attorney and federal prosecutors are working on what his attorney called another "possible resolution" of the case.
+He has since pleaded guilty to the charge and was sentenced to one year in prison.

 April 13, 2019: 27-year-old Jovan Crawford, of Gaithersburg, Maryland, and 25-year-old Scott Roberson Washington, D.C., assaulted and robbed a black man wearing a red "Make America Great Again" hat while walking through his suburban Maryland neighborhood.
 Before punching and kicking him, "The two suspects harassed [the victim] about the hat and asked why he was wearing it.
 [The victim] told them he has his own beliefs and views," according to charging documents filed after their arrest by Montgomery County, Maryland, police.
 Crawford later received a text message noting that, "They jumped some trump supporter," the charging documents said.
-Crawford and Roberson have since pleaded guilty to assault charges and are awaiting sentencing.
+Crawford and Roberson have since pleaded guilty to assault charges.
+They were each sentenced to at least one year in prison.

 June 5, 2019: The FBI arrested a Utah man for allegedly calling the U.S. Capitol more than 2,000 times over several months and threatening to kill Democratic lawmakers, whom he said were "trying to destroy Trump's presidency."
 "I am going to take up my second amendment right, and shoot you liberals in the head," 54-year-old Scott Brian Haven allegedly stated in one of the calls on Oct.
 18, 2018, according to charging documents.
 When an FBI agent later interviewed Haven, he "explained the phone calls were made during periods of frustration with the way Democrats were treating President Trump," the charging documents said.
 The FBI visit, however, didn't stop Haven from making more threats, including: On March 21, 2019, he called an unidentified U.S. senator's office to say that if Democrats refer to Trump as Hitler again he will shoot them, and two days later he called an unidentified congressman's office to say he "was going to take [the congressman] out … because he is trying to remove a duly elected President."
 A federal grand jury has since charged Haven with one count of transmitting a threat over state lines.
-Haven pleaded not guilty and was awaiting trial.
+Haven has since pleaded guilty to one count of transmitting a threat over state lines.
+He was sentenced to time served.

 Aug.
 3, 2019: A gunman opened fire at a Walmart in El Paso, Texas, killing 22 people and injuring 24 others.
 The FBI labeled the massacre an act of "domestic terrorism," and police determined that the alleged shooter, 21-year-old Patrick Crusius, posted a lengthy anti-immigrant diatribe online before the attack.
 "We attribute that manifesto directly to him," according to El Paso police chief Greg Allen.
 Describing the coming assault as "a response to the Hispanic invasion of Texas," the screed's writer said "the media" would "blame Trump's rhetoric" for the attack but insisted his anti-immigrant views "predate Trump" -- an apparent acknowledgement that at least some of his views align with some of Trump's public statements.
 The writer began his online essay by stating that he generally "support[s]" the previous writings of the man who killed 51 Muslim worshippers in New Zealand earlier this year.
 In that case, the shooter in New Zealand said he absolutely did not support Trump as "a policy maker and leader" -- but "[a]s a symbol of renewed white identity and common purpose?
 Sure."
 Crusius has been charged with capital murder by the state of Texas.

-ABC News' Aaron Katersky, Meg Cunningham, Luke Barr, Karen Travers, Meredith McGraw and Alexis Scott contributed to this report.
+ABC News' Aaron Katersky, Meg Cunningham, Luke Barr, Karen Travers, and Alexis Scott contributed to this report.

 EDITOR'S NOTE: This article has been updated since it was first published in October 2018.